Top 10 Haskell Open-Source Projects for Linux Users

 Our first post about 10 open-source projects for beginners was welcomed by our readers.
 Now, we present you with something a little bit more nerdy.

-In this post, we would like to provide our developers’ view on the best projects written in Haskell that they use regularly, in some cases — daily.
+In this post, we would like to share a list of the best projects written in Haskell.
+It was compiled by our Haskell experts who use them regularly, in some cases — daily.

 Best Haskell open-source projects to use every day